-If you work in an open plan office environment, be sure to remain at least six feet away from co-workers at all times.
+If you work in an open plan office or open laboratory environment, be sure to remain at least six feet away from co-workers at all times.
 For example, for those in cubicles, there must be at least one workspace separating you from another co-worker.
 Management will be responsible for rearranging and/or reassigning workspaces to maintain appropriate physical distance.
+For guidelines pertaining to laboratory spaces please see the VC Research COVID-19 website.

-If you work in an office, no more than one person should be in the same office unless the required six feet of distancing can be consistently maintained.
+If you work in an office in a non-academic building, no more than one person should be in the same office unless the required six feet of distancing can be consistently maintained.
+In academic buildings, the limit is determined by the number of people per square feet (see guidelines on the Joint Planning Committee for Academic Buildings (JPCAB) website.
 If more than one person is in an office, masks/face coverings should be worn at all times.
 A mask or face covering is not required if you are working alone in a confined office space unless someone else enters the room.
 Note: working in a partitioned work area in a large open environment does not constitute working alone.